-3.32 Violation of University Policies and Procedures - Violation of University policies and procedures including, but not limited to, those published in the UHCL Student Policies Handbook.
+3.32 Violation of University of Houston-Clear Lake and University of Houston System Policies and Procedures - Violation of University and System policies and procedures including, but not limited to, those published in the UHCL Student Handbook.

-3.33 Violation of Probation - Violation of the Code while on disciplinary probation, or violation of the terms of disciplinary probation.
+3.33 Violation of Probation or Suspension- Violation of the Code while on disciplinary probation or disciplinary suspension, or violation of the terms of disciplinary probation or disciplinary suspension.